gvwilson/thirdbit/src/fiction/bear/index.md

 "Oh, the dam, the dam," Muddh said with a wave of his hand.
 "The dam is still there, I dare say.
-The river would be a *lot* more lively right now if Dambu had managed to bring it down.
+The river would be a *lot* more lively right now if Inambu had managed to bring it down.
 It's a shame—we worked a long time for this."

-"Dambu?" the prince said blankly.
-"Sergeant Dambu?"
+"Inambu?" the prince said blankly.
+"Sergeant Inambu?"

-"Oh, yes, *Sergeant* Dambu," Muddh agreed.
+"Oh, yes, *Sergeant* Inambu," Muddh agreed.
 He sighed.
 "I don't suppose she could have survived.
 She got that from our mother, you know.
 She never learned how to give up either."